jpalces78/jpalces78/README.md

 🎯 I’m currently focusing on freelance web development.

-👩‍💻 View my live projects at www.jpalces78.github.io
+👩‍💻 View my live projects at <a href="https://jpalces78.github.io/">www.jpalces78.github.io</a>

 💬 Ask me about molecular biology and tech